Installation of the Yang di-Pertuan Agong: Royal procession

-A royal procession by members of the Royal Malaysian Police and the Royal Armoured Corps Motorised Escort Squadron makes its way through Kuala Lumpur's streets on the way to the National Palace at Jalan Tuanku Abdul Halim.
+A royal procession by members of the Royal Malaysia Police and the Royal Armoured Corps Motorised Escort Squadron makes its way through Kuala Lumpur's streets on the way to the National Palace at Jalan Tuanku Abdul Halim.
 On the way, Malaysians from all walks of life line the procession route to pay homage to the Sovereigns and shout "Daulat Tuanku!"
 (Long live the King!) at the procession as it passes by.

-The ceremony begins with the arrival of the soon-to-be enthroned Sovereign in the National Palace.
-As they arrive at the entrance, the officers of the Armed Forces and other dignitaries welcome them.
+The ceremony begins with the arrival of the soon-to-be enthroned King in the National Palace.
+As they arrive at the entrance, the Prime Minister of Malaysia, his deputy, Cabinet ministers, officers of the Armed Forces and other dignitaries welcome them.
 The 1st Battalion of Royal Malay Regiment, together with the Central Band of the Regiment, are ready to give the arrival honours.

 Arrival honours

-As soon as the Sovereigns arrive, the Guard of Honour gives the Royal Salute, the National Anthem is played, the King's and Regimental Colours are dipped in their presence.
+As soon as the King and Queen both arrive, the Guard of Honour company gives the Royal Salute, the National Anthem is played, the King's and Regimental Colours are dipped in their presence.
 The Royal Artillery Regiment gives a 21-gun salute in their honour, the first of two such salutes.

-After this, the company commander, usually a Major, asks the Yang di-Pertuan Agong to inspect the Guard of Honour.
+After this, the company commander, usually a Major, asks the King at this point to inspect the Guard of Honour.
 While this is done, Menjunjung Duli is then played, he inspects the Guard of Honour and its Colours Party, together with his Aides-de-camp, the company commander and Umbrella Holder, and salutes the latter.

 As it ends he reports to the King that the honours are completed, and leads the second Royal Salute for the unit as the national anthem is played again.
 They then enter the National Palace with one more salute from the Royal Armoured Corps lancers, and proceed to another room to meet up with all the rulers and their consorts, as well as the State Governors and their spouses.

 Before the ceremony

 The Royal Lancer Platoon of the Malaysian Royal Armoured Corps Mounted Ceremonial Squadron by then form up at the Throne Room entrance.
-Later on, Datuk Paduka Maharaja Lela (Grand Chamberlain) together with Warrior Mace Bearers, the King's Aides-de-camp and Royal Regalia Warrior Bearers get ready for the Yang di-Pertuan Agong's arrival.
-Dang Perwara (ladies-in-waiting) also await the arrival.
+Later on, Datuk Paduka Maharaja Lela (Grand Chamberlain) together with Warrior Mace Bearers, the King's Aides-de-camp and Royal Regalia Warrior Bearers get ready for the arrival of the King and Queen.
+The Dang Perwara (ladies-in-waiting) also await the arrival.

 At the Throne Room, the state rulers, governors and regents, together with the federal and state government officials, ambassadors and high commissioners, Members of Parliament and Senators, military, police, fire and other uniformed service officers and enlisted personnel invited in their No.1 uniforms, medal and order recipients, diplomats and other guests in attendance all take their places.
 The Nobat (royal orchestra) members also prepare to play the installation music for the enthronement.